nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 2.1.2 Parameter Summary

-You may encounter several [parameters](#parameters) while typing in commands in Focuris which might be unknown to you. <br/>
+While typing in commands in Focuris, you may encounter several [parameters](#parameters) that might be unknown to you. <br/>
-The table below gives a detailed summary of the different [parameters](#parameters) you will encounter while using Focuris.
+The table below provides a detailed summary of the different [parameters](#parameters) you will encounter while using Focuris.

 | Parameter   | Prefix    | Description                              | Constraints                                                                                                                                                                                                                                                                                |
 | ----------- | --------- | ---------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |